Hurricane (Kanye West and the Weeknd song)

 "Hurricane" is a song by American rapper Kanye West and Canadian singer-songwriter the Weeknd featuring fellow American rapper Lil Baby, from the former's tenth studio album Donda (2021).
-The song was produced by West, alongside BoogzDaBeast, DJ Khalil, Mike Dean, and Ronny J. The track also features additional vocals from the Sunday Service Choir and KayCyy.
+The song was produced by West alongside BoogzDaBeast, DJ Khalil, Mike Dean, and Ronny J, with co-production and additional production from several others.
+The track also features additional vocals from the Sunday Service Choir and KayCyy.
 It came from a jam session at Archwood Music Studio, based in Los Angeles, and was passed on by Chance the Rapper to West, who shared a preview of the track in September 2018.

 The song was originally slated for inclusion on West's since scrapped album, Yandhi, and went through multiple reiterations prior to release, with the final version being debuted in July 2021.
 On August 8, 2021, it was accidentally made available via certain streaming services before being pulled less than 24 hours later, but was officially released with the rest of the album on August 29, 2021.
 It was also eventually sent to US rhythmic contemporary radio stations as the album's lead single on September 14, by GOOD Music and Def Jam.
 An R&B, hip-hop, and pop jam with an atmospheric beat, it contains organs and bass.

 In the lyrics of the song, West touches on personal issues.
 "Hurricane" received generally positive reviews from music critics, who mostly highlighted the Weeknd's feature.
 Some praised the song's creativity, while a number of them complimented Lil Baby's verse.
 It was named to year-end lists for 2021 by multiple publications, including Complex and Slant Magazine.
 The song won Best Melodic Rap Performance at the 64th Annual Grammy Awards, leading to West tying Jay-Z's record for the most Grammys among rappers.

 "Hurricane" charted at number six on the US Billboard Hot 100, alongside reaching number one on the Hot R&B/Hip-Hop, Gospel, and Christian Songs charts.
 The song scored top 10 positions in 10 other countries, including New Zealand and the United Kingdom.
 It has been certified platinum in both the United States and Canada by the Recording Industry Association of America (RIAA) and Music Canada (MC), respectively.
 An accompanying animated music video debuted on March 8, 2022.
 Digital masked avatars appear in the video, escaping the ADX Florence prison building and watching the baptizing of a faceless representation of Jesus.

 The song was performed live by the Sunday Service Choir on multiple occasions, including at a 2021 Halloween concert with Justin Bieber.
 The song was also performed by West at the Free Larry Hoover Benefit Concert, during his second set.
-Artist Revenue Advocates issued a lawsuit against West for unauthorized elements of "MSD PT2" in July 2024, accusing him of not having obtained a license for usage on the song.
+Artist Revenue Advocates (ARA) issued a lawsuit against West for unauthorized elements of "MSD PT2" in July 2024, accusing him of not having obtained a license for usage on the song; though the court determined that the final song did not contain any audio samples, earlier previews did and were argued to be commercialized.